JuliaPlots/UnicodePlots.jl/README.md

 ### Options

-All plots support the set (or a subset) of the following named parameters.
+All plots support the set (or a subset) of the following named parameters:

 - `title::String = ""`: